HPSCTerrSys/SLOTH/doc/content/maintenance.md

 To properly contribute to **SLOTH** with your own functions, methods and classes, create a local clone of this repository, open a new branch and commit your changes.
 That way everything stays clean and the master branch is not messed up.
 Within this new branch, you can develop whatever you like, as you are not interfering with the master branch.

+When you are finished developing, commit your changes with a meaningful commit message, push the new commits to the remote, and create a PR (pull request) to start merging your changes into the master branch.
+Someone from the maintenance team will review your request and decide whether your development is ready to move to the master branch and become part of **SLOTH**.

 To do this:
 ``` bash
 # clone SLOTH as described within the 'Getting Started' section